TUMFTM/edgar_digital_twin/tools/AWSIM/README.md

 Adding the prefab to AWSIM can happen via two ways:
 - Importing the prefab via `Assets->Import new Assets` and select the EDGAR prefab from `models->high res->AWSIM`
 - drag the prefab from the explorer to the asset library in unity.
 Further, EDGAR then needs to be spawned in the scene by dragging the prefab from the asset library in Unity into the environment object.
-When hitting plax, EDGAR should now send the corresponding sensor messages and react to inputs.
+When hitting play, EDGAR should now send the corresponding sensor messages and react to inputs.

 The prefab was generated using the [AWSIM Documentation](https://github.com/tier4/AWSIM/tree/main/docs/Components/Vehicle/AddNewVehicle/index.md)